RMITLibrary/easy_cite/markdown/chicagob.md

 <!-- first accordion item -->
 ###### start-subtype-content

-**Important: this is a guide only.** To avoid losing marks:

-- Confirm referencing requirements with your lecturer.

-- Use The Chicago Manual of Style.
-17th ed.
-Chicago: University of Chicago Press, 2017 to clarify referencing rules or if you need more examples.
-This guide is based on This guide is based on the Chicago Manual of Style 17th edition <a href="https://rmit.primo.exlibrisgroup.com/permalink/61RMIT_INST/1adn3cm/alma9921991311601341" target="_blank">The Chicago manual of style.
-17th edition.</a> (opens in a new tab).

-- Additional information on Chicago referencing for students can be found within: A Manual for Writers of Research Papers, Theses, and Dissertations : Chicago Style for Students and Researchers 9th. edition

-The University of Chicago has developed several editions of the Chicago Manual of Style to aid authors in the preparation of manuscripts, which include referencing styles.
+The Chicago referencing style is widely used in art, design, architecture, music, history and humanities subjects.
+The Chicago Manual of Style includes detailed advice on citing and referencing sources used in these disciplines, including artworks, live performances and historical sources, as well as commonly-used source types such as books, journal articles and websites.

+This guide is based on <a href="https://rmit.primo.exlibrisgroup.com/permalink/61RMIT_INST/1adn3cm/alma9921991311601341">The Chicago Manual of Style 17th edition</a>.
+Please refer to this manual if you need more examples than those included in this guide, or if you need clarification.

-There are two systems outlined by the Chicago referencing style: **Author-Date** (Chicago B) and **Notes-Bibliography** (Chicago A).
+There are two formats of referencing within the Chicago referencing style.
+One is **notes and bibliography (Chicago A)** and the other is **author-date (Chicago B)**.
+This guide provides examples and advice for the **author-date** format.

-This guide use examples in the **author-date** system.
-The author-date system requires in-text citations within the assignment, along with a full bibliographic entry in the reference list at the end of the assignment.
+The **author-date** format requires that sources are acknowledged by placing the author’s last name and year of the source within the in-text citation in the body of work.
+In the reference list at the end of the document, sources appear in **alphabetical** order of author last name.

-For examples and advice regarding **Notes-Bibliography** of Chicago, please see [RMIT Easy Cite referencing tool - Chicago A: Notes and Bibliography 17th ed.](index.php?styleguide=styleguide-4#stn-0).
+**Important:** this is a guide only.
+To avoid losing marks, confirm referencing requirements with your educators.

 ###### end-subtype-content